OCD Recovery: How to Treat OCD Using Cognitive Behavioral Therapy (CBT)?

 Obsessive-Compulsive Disorder (OCD) is a chronic mental illness that affects over 2.2 million people in the USA alone.

 OCD is the fourth most common mental disorder after depression, substance abuse, and anxiety.

 People with OCD suffer from intrusive and unsettling thoughts or urges that often compel them to engage in repetitive, ritualistic behaviors.

 Understandably, this mental illness can cause a great deal of distress over feeling stuck in obsessions and compulsions.

 In severe cases, it can be hard for the person to think about anything other than their obsessions.

-OCD is a form of anxiety, that wrongly make people believe that the only way to alleviate their anxiety is by giving into their compulsions.
+OCD is a form of anxiety, that wrongly makes people believe that the only way to alleviate their anxiety is by giving in to their compulsions.
 Which it does, but it also creates a much more complex problem, as it takes away the person’s sense of control over their lives.